infinite-vigilant/EE6470/HW6/report.md

 ## V. Discussion and Conclusion
-In this homework I learnt the use of stratus high level sysnthesis.
-We experiment with diffrent kinds of simulations like sim_B, sim_V_BASIC and sim_V_DPA.
-The TAs sample code has been very helpful in writing the stratus codes.
-This was the first time we did Hardware level synthesis which was quite helpful.
+In this homework I learnt to port gaussian filter with risc V virtual platform.
+The "basic-acc" codes provided by TAs has been very helpful, since its hard and complicated to bulit it from scratch.
+There were a lot of commands which I found hard to understand like the exact use of DMA module, but while writing code for gaussfilter, much of these concepts were cleared.